 Suggested Copyright Guidelines to Discard

 Deselected items must be disposed of properly and removed from your shelf list, inventory and catalog, following the guidelines for disposal of obsolete library books.
-Items may be donated (if the recipient is made fully aware of the reason for discarding), sent for recycling, disposed of through incineration, or sent to a book buyback program authorized by the Department of Education.
-The labels and all evidence of New York City Department of Education ownership must be removed before disposition takes place.
+Items may be donated (if the recipient is made fully aware of the reason for discarding), sent for recycling, disposed of through incineration, or sent to a book buyback program authorized by NYC Public Schools.
+The labels and all evidence of NYC Public Schools ownership must be removed before disposition takes place.
 Buy a “Discard” stamp and stamp each item on the front and back inside cover.
 Make arrangements with the custodial staff before discarding items to avoid any problems.
-Equipment, including computers, may be disposed of according to Department of Education guidelines.
+Equipment, including computers, may be disposed of according to NYCPS guidelines.